Antique samplers were predominantly stitched by young girls in private schools, in the 200 year

 The Huber's large inventory emphasizes American and English antique samplers, silk embroideries

 and related textiles.
-Their historic shop is a 1649 house with a 1740 addition in Old Saybrook, Connecticut.
+Their historic shop (open by appointment) is a 1649 house in Old Saybrook, Connecticut.
 They

 advise major museums, historical societies and private collectors, and are consulted by the leading auction houses.